uforia/netchecker/README.md

 (c) Arnim Eijkhoudt \<arnime _squiggly_ kpn-cert.nl\>, 2017, KPN-CERT, GPLv2 license

-Netchecker lets you offline-check a list of IP addresses against known AS numbers/names.
+Netchecker lets you offline-check a list of IP addresses and CIDRs against known AS numbers/names.
 Works with both IPv4 and IPv6!
-This tool is useful for checking of e.g. leaked/dumped IPs against ASNs to see if there are matches, without having to use internet sources and thereby risking the possibility of announcing your interest in the checked IPs.
+This tool is useful for checking of e.g. leaked/dumped IPs/CIDRs against ASNs to see if there are matches, without having to use internet sources and thereby risking the possibility of announcing your interest in the checked addresses/ranges.

-Netchecker automatically groks the entirety of the file containing IPs for anything resembling an IPv4 or IPv6 address, and will determine if any of those IPs belong to one of the AS numbers/names you specified.
-The output shows the IP found and which exact subnet it belongs to - useful for helping to determine the ownership of IPs for delegated prefixes.
+Netchecker automatically groks the entirety of any text file for anything resembling an IPv4 or IPv6 address or CIDR-notation, and will determine if any of those belong to one of the AS numbers/names you specified.
+The output shows the IP/CIDR found and which exact subnet it belongs to - useful for helping to determine the ownership for delegated prefixes.

 # Requirements